tavant-media/ibm-cpd-accelerator/README.md

 Media Analytics Accelerators for IBM Cloud Pack for Data
 ===========================

-The repository will conaint various IBM Cloud Pack for Data accelerators.
-One of such accelerator is vieweship analytics which is explained in detail here.
+The repository will contains various IBM Cloud Pack for Data accelerators.
+One of such accelerators is Vieweship Analytics Accelerator.

 ### Viewership Analytics